AmokSolderer/APC/DOC/RunGame.md

 The audio quality of the APC is quite good.
 It is also better in noise suppression than the old audio boards, so if you have a hum in your sound due to worn out capacitors, the chances are that it is much weaker with the APC.
 You can also change your sounds as you wish.
 This can be as simple as replacing certain sound files, but you could also add a music track to your old System 3 - 7 game.
 Let your Flash play Queen as background music if you like.

-The drawback of this is that someone has to extract the music files from PinMame and if your game is already supported then this someone is probably you.
+The drawback of this is that someone has to extract the music files from PinMame and if your game is not already supported then this someone is probably you.

 Check the table on the [PinMame Sound](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame.md) page to see whether your game is already supported and the audio files are available.
-If your game is listet here, you can simply request the files and put them on the SD card on the APC board (not the one of the Pi).
+If your game is listet there, you can simply request the files and put them on the SD card on the APC board (not the one of the Pi).
 That's it, have fun.
 If your game is not yet supported then you should also read this page to find out how to proceed.

 ## MPF